cocos-creator/firedoc-2.x/README.md

     -T --theme <dir>      specify theme directory
     -D --dest <dir>       the destination folder to build -L --lang <language>  the i18n language
+    -S --source           whether or not output source files and show the link in 'Defined in' section.
     -v --verbose          print all verbose information
 ```